nodejs/node/doc/onboarding.md

 ## One week before the onboarding session

-* Ask the new Collaborator if they are using two-factor authentication on their GitHub account.
-If they are not, suggest that they enable it as their account will have elevated privileges in many of the Node.js repositories.
+* Confirm that the new Collaborator is using two-factor authentication on their GitHub account.
+Collaborator accounts have elevated privileges and are required to use two-factor authentication.

 ## Fifteen minutes before the onboarding session